gitmaster12345677808/Erikcraft-win64-code/README.md

-warning Erikcraft is not free so  if you want multiplayer buy the game compiling the source code you will need to pay for the game and if you do not the game source you compiled will say you need to pay for the multiplayer you are free to edit this code at any time under the general public lisence Copyright (C) 2023-2024  <nod00jr@gmail.com>
+warning Erikcraft is not free so  if you want multiplayer buy the game compiling the source code you will need to pay for the game and if you do not the game source you compiled will say you need to pay for the multiplayer you are free to edit this code at any time under the general public licence Copyright (C) 2023-2024  <nod00jr@gmail.com>
 and contributors (see source file comments and the version control log)